Grounding Functional Similarity by Invariance-Aware Model Stitching: Experimental Setup

-\textbf{Robust models:} The robust models were trained using the same hyperparameter settings as the non-robust models, with adversarial training performed according to \cite{madry2017towards}, using an equal mix of clean and adversarial examples ($\alpha = 0.5$).
-The adversarial examples were generated using 10 steps, with a step size of $2/255$ and $\epsilon$ set to $8/255$.
-We follow \cite{balogh2023functional} and measure adversarial robustness was measured using the "rand" configuration of AutoAttack \cite{croce2020reliable}.
+\textbf{Robust models:} The robust models were trained using the same hyperparameter settings as the non-robust models, with adversarial training performed according to \citet{madry2018towards}, using an equal mix of clean and adversarial examples (i.e., $\alpha = 0.5$).
+In all settings, we used $10$ perturbation steps to generate the adversarial examples.
+For the low-resolution setting, we used a step size of $2/255$ with $\epsilon$ set to $8/255$.
+For the high-resolution setting, we used a step size of $4.758\times 1/255$ with $\epsilon$ set to $4.758\times 4/255$.
+Following \citet{balogh2023functional}, we measure adversarial robustness using the \enquote{rand} configuration of AutoAttack \citep{croce2020reliable}.